amrane99/QA_med_data/documentations/JIP.md

 				    --idle_time <time_in_sec> --use_telegram_bot --restore]
 ```
 Again, the restore flag can be used in case of an errorenous termination of the code before the actual termination of the training to continue with the training from the last checkpoint.
 In the [JIP.py](../JIP.py) file is a config dictionary that can be modified by the programmer as well, in which one can specify if the dataset needs to be augmented or not.
-Note, that the augmentation is only implemented for the [Grand Challenge](https://covid-segmentation.grand-challenge.org) and [Decathlon Lung Dataset](http://medicaldecathlon.com), since the labels for the transformed files need to be generated based on the manually created labels.
-For now, if the programmer wants to perform augmentation on a new dataset, this needs to be changed/added in the code, for instance, the [dataset_JIP_cnn.py](../mp/data/datasets/dataset_JIP_cnn.py) needs to be updated.
-If no augmentation is necessary, only the provided data will be used, ie. the code does not have to be modified at all for this.
+If no augmentation is necessary, only the provided data will be used.

 ## Retraining classifiers
 The retraining of classifiers is used for retraining already trained classifiers with new data.
 This is mainly used by institutes that are provided with pre-trained classifiers and then can retrain them with their own in-house dataset.
-Those pre-trained classifiers are trained on a mixed dataset including one in-house, the [Grand Challenge](https://covid-segmentation.grand-challenge.org) and [Decathlon Lung Dataset](http://medicaldecathlon.com) dataset whereas data augmentation has been performed on those datasets as well to ensure equally distributed data among all intensity classes during training.
+Those pre-trained classifiers are trained on a mixed dataset including the DecathHip and the HarP datasets whereas data augmentation has been performed on those datasets as well to ensure equally distributed data among all intensity classes during training.
 To run such a retrain, obviously the corresponding classifier needs to exist and the own in-house data needs to be stored under `JIP/train_dirs/input` and preprocessed as well.
 The training can then be started using the following command:
 ```bash
 <your_anaconda_env> $ python JIP.py --mode retrain --device <GPU_ID>
 				    --datatype train --noise_type <artifact>